Consent: What it is and why it’s important

 What’s the age of consent?

 In Canada, the age of consent to sexual activity is 16.
+However, there are some exceptions to this law.
 The “close in age” rule means that:

 - 12- and 13-year-olds can be sexual with people who are no more than two years older than them